Charity Hospital (New Orleans): Plans to re-develop the site

 There have been several efforts to renovate or restore Charity Hospital.
 In October 2019, LSU, the organization that has owned the structure since the 2005 evacuation and subsequent closure of the hospital, approved a re-development project to turn the former hospital into a mix of homes, retail space and other facilities.
 The redevelopment project had been long-awaited by city leaders hoping to revitalize the former "booming" central business district that has been suffering since the closure of Charity and surrounding buildings due to Hurricane Katrina.
-The contract was awarded to a group called 1532 Tulane Partners, a joint venture between New Orleans-based CCNO and Israeli development company El-Ad Group.
-Work was expected to begin on the giant building in Fall 2019 and construction was predicted to take 3 years.
+The contract was awarded to a group called 1532 Tulane Partners, a joint venture between New Orleans–based CCNO and Israeli development company El-Ad Group.
+Work was expected to begin on the giant building in Fall 2019 and construction was predicted to take three years.
 The redevelopment project was expected to cost $300 million that would have been partly funded by tax credits, and the building would not have been subject to property tax as the building will still be owned by LSU.
 The structure was projected to include about 390 residential units plus retail shops and restaurants.
 Tulane University was expected to serve as the main tenant of the building as they will use it for student housing and offices.
+The 1532 Tulane Partners project was stalled by the global COVID-19 pandemic and other factors, but in February 2025, Tulane University announced via its Murphy Institute website that it "remains committed" to the plan of redeveloping and reopening the building as an expansion and/or relocation of various campus facilities, with a 2027 date of completion expected.

 Television

-Charity Hospital was featured in the TLC documentary series, Code Blue.
+Charity Hospital was featured in the TLC documentary series Code Blue.
 The series documented the lives of the hospital physicians and their patients.
 The episodes often illustrated the rate of violence in New Orleans by chronicling the high volume of patients who were treated in the emergency department with gunshot or stab wounds.

-Charity Hospital was also featured in two episodes of TLC's Trauma: Life in the ER, which focused on Charity's emergency department,.
+Charity Hospital was also featured in two episodes of TLC's Trauma: Life in the ER, which focused on Charity's emergency department.

 Charity Hospital was also in an episode of NY Med, where a doctor reminisces of his time spent at the hospital.

-It was also briefly featured in MTV’s The Real World: New Orleans, where Kelly stops by to visit her boyfriend Peter, who works there.
+It was also briefly featured in MTV's The Real World: New Orleans, where Kelly stops by to visit her boyfriend Peter, who works there.